 Onshape co-founder Jon Hirschtick, in an interview with Design News, said, “For manufacturing, it's not just about the metaverse, it's about augmented reality.
 Digital info can be objects such as sensors in fixed locations with data about a physical machine.
 Augmented reality is where you’re after digital information over the real world.”

-Companies in markets ranging from technology to manufacturing (and more!) can use CAD-based tools in ways and for purposes that include the following:
+In the near future, companies in markets ranging from technology to manufacturing can use tools, like cloud-native CAD software, in ways and for purposes that include the following: